 - Oats and whole wheat products: All grains, whole or not, create acidity in the body.
 Americans ingest most of their plant food quota in the form of processed corn or wheat.

 - Milk: Calcium-rich dairy products cause some of the highest rates of osteoporosis.
 That’s because they create acidity in the body!
-When your bloodstream becomes too acidic, it will steal calcium (a more alkaline substance) from the bones to try to balance out the pH level.
-So the best way to prevent osteoporosis is to eat lots of alkaline green leafy veggies!
+When your bloodstream becomes too acidic, it steals calcium (a more alkaline substance) from the bones to try to balance out the pH level.
+The best way to prevent osteoporosis is to eat lots of alkaline green leafy veggies!

 - Peanuts and walnuts